 I suppose you could consume enough avocado to kill yourself (over time or all at once, either way) but what I’m talking about is the reality of getting struck on the noggin by a rock-hard avocado falling from a high height.
-Depends on the height I suppose, and your age, noggin size, etc. It might not be sudden death but it would definitely knock you the fuck out and I’m honestly surprised it hasn’t happened to any of us yet.
+Depends on the height I suppose, and your age, noggin size, etc. It might not be sudden death but it would definitely knock you out and I’m honestly surprised it hasn’t happened to any of us yet.

 I think we’ve all grown accustom to that distinctive crack when one decides its it’s time and we impulsively duck.
 Luckily many of the avocados that fall from our tree land first on the roof of our house (which if you are inside in the middle of the night is loud enough to wake you up).
 You hear that thump first, then the avocado rolling its way down the shingles and finally landing with a solid smack on the ground.
 You would think all of this would crack them open or at least bruise them, but nope, there is no difference between the ones that land with a soft thud on the grass and the ones that go the Santa Claus route—not that Santa falls off the roof all that often, but I’m sure it happens.

 Point being, I believe we’ve found ourselves in the middle of avocado season because those suckers are dropping like flies.
 July and August we would get maybe one or two a day but lately it is not unusual to gather 7 or 8 or even a dozen in a single day.
 I can think of worse things to have a lot of but I’m kind of running out of ideas over here.

 In an attempt to keep up, I’ve been using avocado as a substitute for butter in baking.
 Here’s what I’ve found:

 - You can substitute them one-for-one and the final product will be edible but rather dry and crumbly.